 After some consideration, we decided to utilize the built-in guide on the 1D X II to assist us in determining what case to use as a starting point for what we were taking.
 After that, we did some fast Googling to see what area mode Canon suggests using.

-We noted that without the ‘Accel / Decel Tracking’ adjustment, the AF system tended to lag somewhat behind very fast-moving subjects, particularly unpredictable ones.
-This was especially true when the subject was changing direction quickly.
+We noted that without the ‘Accel / Decel Tracking’ adjustment, the AF system tended to lag somewhat behind fast-moving subjects, particularly unpredictable ones.
+This was especially true when the matter was changing direction quickly.
 However, when we made that modification, the system had no issue keeping up with the new demands.